Strategies for responding to an Office Action

 we went over the overall workflow of filing an application.
 We discussed responding to an Office Action generally, but not the specifics of what is involved.
 This blog will elaborate on the details.

 The first step we do after receiving an Office Action from the Patent Office is log it into our system.
 This keeps track of the date when a response is due to the Patent Office.
 Next, we send a copy of the Office Action to our client.
-We try to do this right away, even if the response is not due for a while (typically 90 days, with extensions possible for 3 additional months).
+We try to do this right away, even if the response is not due for a while (typically 90 days, with extensions possible for 3 additional months if a fee is paid).
 This gives our clients a heads up and provides time to make business decisions.

 In the meantime, the client/inventor should take a look at the references cited in the Office Action.
 In the best case scenario, the references are only somewhat related to the patent application and claims, but have distinctions that are easily articulated by the client/inventor.
 In such a case, a quick note to our attorneys is beneficial.
 If the references look super close, that may be an unexpected Office Action and a phone conference may be the best follow-up.

-In a typical response, the claims may be clarified to point out distinctions when compared with the references.
+In a typical response, the claims may be clarified (through an amendment changing the words of the claims) to point out distinctions when compared with the references.
+The big picture is to point out to the Examiner what we have, in the claims, that the references don't have.
+We can add to the claims based on the specification to clarify the distinctions between the invention and the references.
 Arguments are also presented.
 As far as input from our clients, communication of the big picture is what we are looking for.

 Sometimes we discuss whether preliminary analysis of the art is needed before we begin preparing a response.
 We do bill for such analysis.
 This would be a scenario where more information is needed by the client/inventor to determine whether it makes financial sense to move on.
 If we do not do such preliminary analysis, we can begin preparing a response to the outstanding Office Action.
 If the claims look like they are very close to the reference, we may stop part way through the preparation, and have further discussions with the client/inventor, perhaps even discussing whether it would be prudent to stop spending resources on the case.
 While the majority of our cases do move along to issue as a patent, there are a few along the way that were abandoned.